 Now that we have had this brief look at the history of the Maltese islands, we can proceed to look in closer detail at some of the geologic processes and geomorphologic features that we find at the site of Dwejra itself.

 Sinkholes are very interesting geomorphologic features found in many places around the world.
 The west coast of Gozo is host to several.
-Dwejra alone hosts four sinkholes, namely Dwejra Bay, the sinkhole at Il-Ħofra, and the Inland Sea, and the smaller Blue Hole (see the figure below).
+Dwejra alone hosts four sinkholes, namely Dwejra Bay, the sinkhole at Il-Ħofra, and the Inland Sea (see the figure below).
 This high concentration of sinkholes lying virtually next to each other makes Dwejra a site of very high importance, and indeed this aspect alone makes the site quite unique and meriting the highest attention.